ajs-voices/clandestine-providence-ascendant-1/manuscript/022-rise-and-fall-of-nightmares.md

 "Yeah.
 You beleive me but as usual you have too little power."

 She sighed.
-"Dr. Eliot will be in to see you in a moment.
+"Dr. Wilton will be in to see you in a moment.
 He will give you the offical ruling and will be your doctor in the interim.
 I've been found unreliable."

 I asked, "Why?"